folio-org/raml-module-builder/README.md

 After including the maven plugin to generate our sources, we need to add a few more maven plugins:

-- Add the `aspectj-maven-plugin` to your pom – this is required if you would like the runtime framework to validate all URLs.
+- Add the `aspectj-maven-plugin` to your pom.
+This is required if you would like the runtime framework to validate all URLs.

-- Add the `maven-resources-plugin` to your pom – this is plugin will copy your RAML files to the /apidocs directory where they will be made visible online (html view) by the runtime framework.
+- Add the `maven-resources-plugin` to your pom.
+This plugin will copy your RAML files to the /apidocs directory where they will be made visible online (html view) by the runtime framework.

-- Add the `maven-shade-plugin` to your pom – indicating the main class to run as `RestLauncher` and main verticle as `RestVerticle` – this will create a runnable jar with the runtime’s `RestVerticle` serving as the main class.
+- Add the `maven-shade-plugin` to your pom, indicating the main class to run as `RestLauncher` and main verticle as `RestVerticle`.
+This will create a runnable jar with the runtime’s `RestVerticle` serving as the main class.

 # Build and run